How To Help Australia's Bushfire Devastated Communities

 Koalas can be 'adopted' at the Port Macquarie Koala Hospital website.
 For $60 a year, treatment and recovery costs for a koala in need are covered.

-The Rescue Collective is collecting supplies for animal hospitals in both Queensland and NSW.
+The Rescue Collective is collecting supplies for animal hospitals.
 Supplies can be dropped off at a number of locations or purchased online to be sent to their headquarters.
 Monetary donations are also accepted.

 Contact Siobhan at firstname.lastname@example.org